-- 1) DSM-5 MDD [6] as measured by the modified Structured Clinical Interview (SCID) [42]; - 2) anxiety disorder as measured by Generalised Anxiety Disorder-7 (GAD-7) [43]; - 3) cognitive assessment as measured by Montreal Cognitive Assessment (MOCA) [44]; - 4) post-traumatic symptoms as measured by Post-Traumatic Stress Disorder Checklist (PCL-5) [45]; - 5) alcohol intake as measured by Alcohol Use Disorders Identification Test (AUDIT) [46];
+- 1) DSM-5 MDD [6] as measured by the modified Structured Clinical Interview (SCID) [42]; - 2) anxiety disorder as measured by Generalised Anxiety Disorder-7 (GAD-7) [43]; - 3) cognitive assessment as measured by Montreal Cognitive Assessment (MOCA) [44]; - 4) post-traumatic symptoms as measured by Post-Traumatic Stress Disorder Checklist (PCL-

-6) substance use as measured by Drug Abuse Screening Test-10 (DAST-10) [47];

-7) care burden of neuropsychiatric symptoms as measured by the Neuropsychiatric Inventory Questionnaire (NPI-Q) (only in participants with a carer) [48];

-8) EQ-5D-5L [51] and the Adult Service Use Schedule (AD-SUS) [52];

-9) Blood and saliva will be collected and stored within a protocol to be established pending further funding.
-Biomarkers will likely include a range of inflammatory and other markers to identify those most at risk of long-term problems after TBI, such NFL, GFAP, tau, amyloid and UCH-L1.
+- 5) alcohol intake as measured by modified Alcohol Use Disorders Identification Test (AUDIT) [46]; - 6) substance use as measured by Drug Abuse Screening Test-10 (DAST-10) [47]; - 7) care burden of neuropsychiatric symptoms as measured by the Neuropsychiatric Inventory Questionnaire (NPI-Q) (only in participants with a carer) [48]; - 8) EQ-5D-5L [51] and the Adult Service Use Schedule (AD-SUS) [52]; - 9) Blood and saliva will be collected and stored within a protocol to be established pending further funding.
+Biomarkers will likely include a range of inflammatory and other markers to identify those most at risk of long-term problems after TBI, such NFL, GFAP, tau, amyloid and UCH-L1 - 10) Aggression as measured by the Modified Overt Aggression Scale (MOAS) [74].